 - The associate members will not be company law members under the Companies Act 2006 and will not have rights and powers under LCHR’s articles of association or the Companies Act 2006.

-- Under LCHR’s articles of association, associate members will be joining a committee of ‘associate members’.
+- Associate members will be joining a committee of ‘associate members’.
 This will be a large committee that will be subject to these benefits and conditions and any other rules or terms of reference decided by the board from time to time.
 LCHR may form other separate committees from time to time on such terms as it decides.

 - Associate membership fees are £10 per annum for the standard rate, and £5 for the reduced rate.
 People who have retired, under 18s, students, unwaged, and people with disabilities all qualify for the reduced rate.
 Associate members may also choose to join for a £20 higher rate.